 The list that follows is a document of the solo and group art exhibitions that Christene has participated in, and the some of the permanent collections in which her works are located.
 Between 1999 - 2013, Christene exclusively taught Visual Art 10, 11 & 12 with the Chignecto Central Regional School Board, Nova Scotia, and so a gap in her exhibition history will be apparent to the reader of this list.

-2004 “DARK NIGHT MOON” TRURO ART SOCIETY, Truro, NS: A collection of artworks created during the year following the death of Robert Bruce Sandeson, documenting the full moons of each month of that year.
+2004 “DARK NIGHT MOON” TRURO ART SOCIETY at, Colchester Regional Library: A collection of artworks created during the year following the death of Robert Bruce Sandeson, documenting the full moons of each month of that year.

 2003 “SUMMER SHOW”, ECONO MUSEUM, BASS RIVER, NS